Lampard keen to let authorities handle 'spygate'

 Ralph Hasenhuttl – who comes up against Lampard this week – insisted Leeds' ploy was common practice in Germany.

-"I know this from Germany," he told reporters.
+"I know this from Germany," he said.
 "In Germany it's a little bit easier because there are a lot of public training sessions, so it's not a problem really to spy on such training sessions.

 "Yes [I have sent spies].
 We could because it was public and then you send the guy, you see who is training or who is not and if there is a new coach, what does he do at the beginning.